 One of the best ways to find the best German restaurants is to ask around.
 Many German restaurants have bulletin boards and websites where people post information and photos of their favorite German restaurants.

 So, consider searching for the restaurants that are more popular on your favorite search engine.
 Their online reviews will tell you the sort of restaurant it is and if it’s known for excellent service and quality.
-Also, if you don’t know much about German food served in restaurants or German street foods, get a translator.
+Also, if you know little about German food served in restaurants or German street foods, get a translator.

 Most menus are in German, so it’s easy to get disoriented on what to order or the quantity, especially if you have never had German food.
 Thus, the translator will guide you on this and even teach you one or two things about different German cuisines.

 A large part of eating German food is eating it raw.
-But, you can try it in whatever form that you find most appealing.
+But you can try it in whatever form that you find most appealing.
 You will get a great variety of different tastes out of different dishes.

 Best German Foods Options

+If you want to try one or more of the different types of German food available, you need to understand the different styles used to cook them.
 Whether you prefer mild or spicy German dishes, bread dumplings like brotknoedel, or a vegetarian German-style dish, the results differ with each style.
 Some chefs may use certain kinds of spices, mustard, and herbs to season different dishes for that zesty, flavorful taste.